AnCaMoPa/go-api-git-clone/README.md

 # api-git-clone
-An API in go with fiber that will clone any number of repositories you want in parrallel with goroutines.
+An API in go with fiber that will clone any number of git repositories you want in parrallel with goroutines.
 You need to make a post request with the following json:

 {
   "repositorios": [